yyjhao/hugo-yyjhao/content/posts/roll-your-own-css-in-js-3.md

 );
 ```

-Again we can achive the same result with either API, but to some, the above
+Again we can achieve the same result with either API, but to some, the above
 may be a bit cleaner.

 ## Performance overhead?